hmlauth/GifTastic/README.md

 # GifTastic

 ## What's this project about?
 This project was designed to learn about the functionality and benefits of APIs.
-APIs are a tremendously powerful building block that both facilitates the ease of design for the developer and also makes for a more enriching and dynamic experience for the user.
+APIs are a tremendously powerful building blocks that both facilitate the ease of design for the developer and also make for a more enriching and dynamic experience for the user.

  _**Emotions**_ was the theme I chose for this assignment as one tends to go through a roller coaster of emotions while learning code!